Ford Fairlane (Americas): Ford Fairlane in Venezuela

 Ford manufactured the Torino in Venezuela marketed as the Fairlane and Fairlane 500.
 These cars were identical to the U.S. Torino through 1976 and both base Fairlane and upscale Fairlane 500 used the 1973–1974 Torino base model grille.
 For 1977–1978 the Fairlane was based on the American LTD II.

 2005 concept

 At the 2005 Auto Show circuit, Ford revealed a new concept car with the Fairlane nameplate.
-The "people-mover" Fairlane crossover utility vehicle concept featured three-row seating for six passengers, and previewed the chromed three-bar horizontal grill design, which also appeared on the 2006 Ford Fusion sedan and 2007 Ford Edge crossover utility vehicle."
+The "people-mover" Fairlane crossover utility vehicle concept featured three-row seating for six passengers, and previewed the chromed three-bar horizontal grille design, which also appeared on the 2006 Ford Fusion sedan and 2007 Ford Edge crossover utility vehicle."